AlexOrlet89/Goblin-Fighter/README.md

 so for our game, i want both goblin and hero to roll a 6d, and the difference is the damage taken. simple enough!

-so when we click, first we have to determine if the goblin is healthy enough to fight. now its time to grab our heroHPEl and let its state be equal to a number, say 10
+so when we click, first we have to determine if the goblin is healthy enough to fight. now its time to grab our heroHPEl and let its state be equal to a number, say 10.

+okay, goblin face now updates by calling displayGoblins

+next up! defeated goblins! we need to grab this dom element at the top and let its state be 0. we just added another if statement like the first one and made it ++ to defeated goblins and then made that equal to textContent.